BBC-Esq/WhisperS2T-reborn/README.md

 """
 [Console Output]

-{'text': "Let's bring in Phil Mackie who is there at the palace.
-We're looking at Teresa and Philip May.
-Philip, can you see how he's being transferred from the helicopters?
-It looks like, as you said, the beast.
-It's got its headlights on because the sun is beginning to set now, certainly sinking behind some clouds.
-It's about a quarter of a mile away down the Grand Drive", 'avg_logprob': -0.25426941679184695, 'no_speech_prob': 8.147954940795898e-05, 'start_time': 0.0,
+{'text': "Let's bring in Phil Mackie who is there at the palace...", 'avg_logprob': -0.25426941679184695, 'no_speech_prob': 8.147954940795898e-05, 'start_time': 0.0,